agarnung/ABAsic-music-player/README.md

     <img src="./assets/app2.png" alt="App 2" height="450">
 </div>

-Although it may seem so, the design was not made by me but by my girlfriend.
+Although it may seem so, the design was not made by me, but by my girlfriend.

 ---